JamesMcNee/static-blog-site/src/blog/posts/2024/feb/10/permission-management-with-postgres-event-triggers.md

 ```

 ### Conclusion
-The functions and procedures that have been shown in this post are very much a MVP of what actually gets applied to the databases that are being managed by this mechanism, but hopefully this has shown how it all fits together and provided a base for anyone wishing to do similar.
+The functions and procedures that have been shown in this post are very much an MVP of what gets applied to the databases that are being managed by this mechanism, but hopefully, this has shown how it all fits together and provided a base for anyone wishing to do similar.

-As mentioned earlier in the post, we have an opinionated way that our databases should broadly look and therefore are able to do things like scope to things owned by the 'owner role', not everyone will be in this position.
+As mentioned earlier in the post, we have an opinionated way that our databases should broadly look and therefore can do things like scope to things owned by the 'owner role', not everyone will be in this position.

 It'd be interesting to hear any thoughts on what we are doing here and how others have solved similar issues, especially when trying to fully automate database provisioning and management.

 Further reading:
-- The [official Postgres documentation on event triggers](https://www.postgresql.org/docs/current/functions-event-triggers.html), that is both useful and also infuriatingly vague in parts.
+- The [official Postgres documentation on event triggers](https://www.postgresql.org/docs/current/functions-event-triggers.html), is both useful and also infuriatingly vague in parts.
 - An [interesting and informative post](https://www.cybertec-postgresql.com/en/abusing-security-definer-functions/) by Laurenz Albe on how `SECURITY DEFINER` functions can be abused and the steps to take to secure them.
 Some of which you will see reflected in the above examples (e.g. setting the `search_path`).